-v Participation/Attendance/Assignment Completion
+v Participation/Attendance

 • The different viewpoints and experiences shared during the session will expand the thinking of all participants.
 Also, students will be doing independent work to share with the group.
 This work is required for the group to accomplish its task and move on to other tasks.
-Therefore, if students are absent for more than 10% of the planned activities without a medical reason, they may be prohibited from completing the course (see BCIT Policy re: attendance).
+Therefore, all students need to attend this class weekly and be on time.